2. Inference of mutation copy number and multiplicity

 library(DT)

-In this vignette, we classify mutations from a single sample of the MSK-MetTropsim dataset provided within the package.
+In this vignette, we use INCOMMON to infer the copy number and multiplicity of mutations from a single sample of the MSK-MetTropsim dataset provided within the package.

 2.1 Input preparation